 Amsterdam in February

 - Chinese New Year – Chinese New Year festivities take place at Dam Square over the weekend closest to the official New Year date on the Chinese calendar.
 Friday night kicks off the event with a firework display, and the weekend includes workshops, dragon dances, tea ceremonies and lots of food.

 - Amsterdam Salsa Festival – Join salsa lovers over this annual weekend in mid-February where you can learn to salsa or brush up on your skills at a variety of workshops as well as take in performances by some of the world’s best salsa dancers.

-- Valentine’s Day – There are lots of ways to celebrate Valentine’s Day in Amsterdam, including taking a horse & carriage ride on the city’s cobblestone streets to one of the many restaurants serving special Valentine menus as well as embarking on a canal ride to see the illuminated waterways while enjoying dinner and drinks.
+- Valentine’s Day – There are lots of ways to celebrate Valentine’s Day in Amsterdam on February 14th, including taking a horse & carriage ride on the city’s cobblestone streets to one of the many restaurants serving special Valentine menus as well as embarking on a canal ride to see the illuminated waterways while enjoying dinner and drinks.

 Amsterdam in March